 While Britain has many coastal surfing areas, our weather is hardly conducive to popular water sports.

-This is why many people decide to go abroad when planning a surfing holiday!
+This is why many people decide to go abroad when planning a surfing holiday, especially in the winter months!

 Surfing is a fantastic and addictive sport that allows you to challenge the waves and, in some countries, get some sun on your back.